Zweikanalton: History

+All the mentioned TV stations from Serbia and Croatia produced all TV shows in stereo, and broadcast permanently in stereo mode.
+They broadcast every mono source by simply creating two identical - left and right channels from the mono input, similar to the most radio stations.

+In Austria, Zweikanalton was introduced on 1 September 1990 on public television ORF for both bilingual and stereo broadcasting.
+It was used for both purposes until analogue television switch-off.

+In Poland, cable TV providers standardised in 1990-s both Zweikanalton and British stereo TV-system called NICAM for simultaneous transmission on TV channels.
+They transmitted main (mono/L+R) audio signal on 6,5 MHz, Zweikanalton other than usually (5,742 MHz) they transmitted on 6,258 MHz.
+The NICAM signal was transmitted on 5,85 MHz.

-As a result of the analogue television switch-off in most countries which used Zweikanalton during 2006–2019, Zweikanalton is now considered obsolete and has been replaced with MPEG-2 and/or MPEG-4 for countries that have converted to DVB-T/DVB-T2 (Germany, Austria, Australia, Switzerland, Netherlands, Malaysia), and Dolby Digital AC-3 for countries that have converted to ATSC (South Korea).
+As a result of the analogue television switch-off in most countries which used Zweikanalton, Zweikanalton is now considered obsolete and has been replaced with MPEG-2 and/or MPEG-4 for countries that have converted to DVB-T/DVB-T2 (Europe and Asia-Pacific), and Dolby Digital AC-3 on ATSC in South Korea.

 Other names

 Zweikanalton is known by a variety of names worldwide.
-Most commonly used names are Zweiton, German Stereo, A2 Stereo, West German Stereo and IGR Stereo.
+Most commonly used names are Zweiton, German Stereo, A2 Stereo, Dual FM Stereo, West German Stereo, Zwei Träger System and IGR Stereo.